applied-numerical-algorithms-group-lbnl/EBAMRCNS/README.md

 =-=-=-=-=-=-=-=-
-inflow/outflow
+###inflow/outflow initial/boundary condition
 =-=-=-=-=-=-=-=-
+This is an inflow/outflow problem.
-For this  one you specify a preshock state and the mach number for your calculation.
+For this  one you specify a preshock state and the mach number for your calculation as well as where the shock starrts

-input params you should be ok with changing:
+##input params you should be ok with changing:

 1. restart file        --- starting from checkpoint thing
 2. logflag             --- whether to take logs of pressure and density for output